 Now, any reasonable layperson is liable to ask, “Do gig companies like Uber cover gas?”
 Professional drivers who’ve been through this before realize the answer is a resounding “No.” However, this situation is very extreme.
 It also comes at a time when Uber, Lyft, Doordash, Amazon Flex, Instacart, and other companies are struggling to get drivers back to work after the pandemic.

 Because of these severe price spikes, companies may consider helping drivers out.
-According to this article on Bloomberg, a spokesperson for Uber noted that the platform only works when it works for drivers, so they’ll keep watching the situation and listening to their drivers.
+According to an article on Bloomberg, take-home pay decreased when gas prices increase.
+A spokesperson for Uber also noted that the platform only works when it works for drivers, so they’ll keep watching the situation and listening to their drivers.

 The increased cost of doing business affects drivers on other platforms.
 It’s sure to affect the supply of both rideshare and delivery drivers of all kinds.
 Customers for rideshare and delivery could both be back to enduring the kinds of wait periods they endured during the pandemic, as fewer drivers become willing to work longer hours or make far less than they need.